CS-A-11/project-assignment-crud-shamsa/README.md

 ## UseCases:
 1. User can view a list of locations (https://loc8rdemo-2018.herokuapp.com)
-2. User can click on location name to view location details like openeing hours, facilities and customer reviews (http://localhost:3000/location/5bc0734d789815a59e0fac27)
+2. User can click on location name to view location details like opening hours, facilities and customer reviews (http://localhost:3000/location/5bc0734d789815a59e0fac27)
 3. User can add a review (http://localhost:3000/location/5bc0734d789815a59e0fac27/review/new)

+## Schema:
+Documents: locations
+Sub-docuemnts: reviews, openingTimes

+locations has nested reviews and openingTimes